Lumiwealth/lumibot/README.md

 Retrieve the real time bars as dataframe.

 Returns the current set of real time bars as a dataframe.
 The `datetime` will be in the index.
+Time intervals will be set at 5 secs.
 The columns of the dataframe are:
 - open
 - high
 - low